Projects and Partners

 Visit also: http://www.justonemoreday.org, http://www.dipg.net , or http://www.thecurestartsnow.org for the latest in DIPG research. http://www.reflectionsofgrace.org remains a steadfast support of families facing a DIPG diagnosis.

 We are on the threshold of discovery as more awareness is raised for the urgent need for research for the invariably terminal DIPG.

-Hope is on the horizon with the creation of the new DIPG registry at Children’s Hospital Cincinnati, involving an international collaboration of specialists from the US, Europe, and Australia in the standardization of data and collection of tumor samples from patients with DIPG.
+Hope is on the horizon with the DIPG registry at Children’s Hospital Cincinnati, involving an international collaboration of specialists from the US, Europe, and Australia in the standardization of data and collection of tumor samples from patients with DIPG.
 The Registry is supported by the DIPG Collaborative and a group of foundations specific to supporting DIPG research and those families afflicted with DIPG.“The registry is a database collecting basic information about DIPG patients as well as their medical history, imaging (scans), and any available biopsy results to link to a another database of results from testing available tumor samples.
 The registry is run by an international network of experts studying and treating DIPG.
 The data collected form a research continuum from basic biology to clinical practice to address our primary goals of 1, to have a better understanding of the biology of DIPG; 2, developing more effective therapies, and 3, developing new approaches to diagnosis, response assessment and multidisciplinary treatment and follow-up that will improve patient outcomes.”–www.dipgregistry.org

 The Pediatric Brain Tumor Foundation (pbtf.us) is one of the leading sources of research funding for the latest in DIPG and pediatric brain tumor research.
 Their Research Advisory Board is unparalleled in its assessment and also the encouragement of graduate student work in the field.